lhcb/starterkit-lessons/self-guided-lessons/fitting_roofit.md

 ````
 mean_guess =  1247.92 +/- 1.51723  L (1225 - 1275)
 sigma_guess =  120.121e+02 +/- 1.34229 L(50 - 200)
-Nf_guess =  0.805462 +/-  5.81090e-03 L (0.7 - 0.9)
+N_f = 0.8 C L (0.7 - 0.9)
 ````

-In order to plot the fit results, there are two ways: 1D projections of data and PDFs are implemented in a RooPlot, while for the 2D and 3D cases RooFit returns a ROOT TH1 object.
+In order to plot the fit results data and PDFs are implemented in a [`RooPlot`](https://root.cern.ch/doc/master/classRooPlot.html).
-First we have to create a RooPlot:
+First we have to create a `RooPlot`:

 ````
 RooPlot* plot2 = mass.frame(RooFit::Title("Model"));
 ````

-Then it is important to plot on the frame, adding all of the options we want, as LineColor, LineStyle, Name, etc..
+Then it is important to plot on the frame, adding all of the options we want, as `LineColor`, `LineStyle`, `Name`, etc..
 The signal and background components have to be added one by one:

 ````
 data.plotOn(plot2);